Anktw/crudAPI/README.md

-# TeamTrack
+# CRUDAPI

-TeamTrack is a collaborative to-do list API built with Java Spring Boot and MongoDB.
-It allows users to create, manage, and share their tasks with team members, enhancing productivity and collaboration.
+CRUDAPI is a collaborative to-do list API built with Java Spring Boot and MongoDB.
+It implements APIs to create, manage, and share their tasks with team members, enhancing productivity and collaboration.

 ## Features